StarVector: Generating Scalable Vector Graphics Code from Images and Text

-\paragraph{SVG Simplification.} As mentioned before, DeepSVG requires a simplification of the SVG in its input.
-The simplification consists of eliminating complex primitives and using only vector paths.
-Also, color and shapes are abstracted to only use simple line strokes.
-We create simplified versions of the datasets Table~\ref{tab:all-datasets} shows the complete datasets contained in SVG-Bench
+We create simplified versions of our four main datasets, i.e. emojis, icons, fonts, and SVG-Stack.
+This is done because DeepSVG~\citep{carlier2020deepsvg} requires a simplification of the SVG in its input.
+The simplification consists of eliminating complex primitives and using only vector \textit{paths}.
+Also, color and shapes are abstracted only to use simple line strokes.